hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 [**Exercise**](../answer_keys/ggplot2_syntax_Q1.md)

 Let's explore how to change the aesthetics of the data points.
-Different shapes are available, as detailed in ther "Aes" section on the [RStudio ggplot2 cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
+Different shapes are available, as detailed in the "Aes" section of the [RStudio ggplot2 cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).

 1. Change all of the points in the plot to squares.
 2. Change the transparency of the points (`alpha`) to change with the base mean of `Pax6`.